brian14708/wh-briefings/presidential-actions/2021-04/2021-04-15-executive-order-on-blocking-property-with-respect-to-specified-harmful-foreign-activities-of-the-government-of-the-russian-federation.md

 modified_time: 2021-04-15 08:20:37-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/15/executive-order-on-blocking-property-with-respect-to-specified-harmful-foreign-activities-of-the-government-of-the-russian-federation/
 published_time: 2021-04-15 08:20:36-04:00
-title: Executive Order on Blocking Property with Respect to Specified Harmful Foreign Activities of the Government of the Russian Federation
+title: "Executive Order on Blocking Property with Respect to Specified Harmful Foreign\
+  \ Activities of the Government of the Russian\_Federation"
 ---

      By the authority vested in me as President by the Constitution and